 Your Financial Adviser will be able to notify you of the costs involved in each option.
-You are able to switch to the other option if your requirements change - this does not involve setting up a new SIPP or incurring further establishment costs.
+You are able to switch between Elective and Optimum SIPPs if your requirements change - this does not involve setting up a new SIPP or incurring further establishment costs.

-Who can have a Lifetime SIPP?
+Who can have a Lifetime or Hartley SIPP?